fivera/magn-html5-drag-and-drop-media-uploader/readme.txt

 Also you can take a look at this video to learn how to use it. http://www.youtube.com/watch?v=MDIkTGpkfwQ

+Follow @jmagnone on Twitter

 == Frequently Asked Questions ==

+= What are the browsers supported =

+This plugin was tested in Chrome 16 and Firefox 3.x

 == Screenshots ==